How do you know if you are a minimalist when it comes to your personal beauty routine?

 Again, fragrance, fillers and extraneous ingredients should be excluded as they are in both of these Sheer Strength Sunscreens.
 Formulations should be as simple as possible and well thought out so that the ‘solution’ to achieving the final goals is elegant.

 What kinds of ingredients should be included in a product, and what kinds would need to be omitted for it to be considered a Minimalist Beauty Product?

 Skin hydration with either my Natural Face and Body Lotion or Natural Face and Body Butter Cream is also minimalist – every ingredient is purpose driven and there is nothing more added – deep skin hydration, hypoallergenic without fillers or fluff, minimal packaging.
 These can be used from face to feet by the entire family.

-My Facial Booster Oils are a beautiful example of minimalist beauty products too.
+Facial Booster Oils are another elegant example of minimalist beauty product.